WHAT IS SYSTEM INTEGRATION?

 The meetings are 100% free and non-binding.
 You are in no way obliged to buy anything from Tiblo after these meetings.

 Tiblo developed our bespoke loyalty app.
 Customers can use the app to gain benefits when shopping in one of our 700 physical stores in Europe.
-Tiblo has functioned as a close and valuable sparring partner throughout the process, maintaining constant support from the idea stage untill the app launch and beyond.
+Tiblo has functioned as a close and valuable sparring partner throughout the process, maintaining constant support from the idea stage till the app launch and beyond.
 The cooperation with Tiblo has been satisfyingly productive.
 We are delighted with the high quality of work delivered promptly and at a fair price.

 Danske Idræt is an independent sports association for employees of Danske Bank in Denmark, with approximately 2,000 members.
 We needed a new digital platform (mobile app and administration module) to offer our association members a better experience and, at the same time, to simplify the administrative work for our volunteers.
 Tiblo has been a competent partner while working with us on this new digital platform.
-Tiblo understood our requirements and took the time needed to understand our organisation and pains.
+Tiblo understood our requirements and took the time needed to understand our organization and pains.
 We are delighted with the collaboration and the high quality work, offered at a good price.

 *The picture of Christina Jørgensen is a dummy.
 The correct picture will be uploaded soon.